vkottler/dotfiles/README.md

 ## Usage

-Run commands from your checkout (inside this directory).
+Run commands from the `bash` directory of your checkout.

 ### Ubuntu (or [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10))